ZachSaucier/Just-Read/README.md

 You can also select exactly the text you want to read if the built in method doesn't select what you want.
 If you want to use a visual selector, you can start selection mode in two ways:

-5. Right click the Just Read Chrome extension button, click "Select text to read", and then click the part of the page highlighted that you want to read.
+5. Right click the Just Read extension button, click "Select text to read", and then click the part of the page highlighted that you want to read.

 6. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>K</kbd> then click the part of the page highlighted that you want to read.